-Chelsea Manning Is Released From Jail After Being Held For 62 Days
+Chelsea Manning Has Been Released From Jail After 62 Days

 On Thursday, two months after a federal judge in Virginia found her to be in contempt of court and ordered she be detained for refusing to testify in a grand jury investigation pertaining to WikiLeaks, Chelsea Manning was released from jail.
 But according to her legal team, the expiration of the grand jury's term doesn't mean Manning's legal issues are over.
 The former Army intelligence analyst and whistleblower was served with another subpoena prior to her release.
 Manning, who has said she will never be convinced to cooperate with a grand jury, has been ordered to appear before a new grand jury next week.